Here are some small home cooking maxims and considerations. Some may seem obvious to you, but you will see what you need to remember ;)

 6. Mobilize support around you!

 You have invited friends, so get them to work.
 Cooking together is fun.
-Simply assign tasks at the beginning, you remain in charge (the “head”, which simply means that you are the boss!), And you can all laugh and chat while cooking – it’s always a great time.
-About the roles, there is one that should not be overlooked: the “glass filler”, which could also be responsible for opening bottles.
+Simply assign tasks at the beginning.
+You remain in charge (the “head”, which simply means that you are the boss!).
+And you can all laugh and chat while cooking – it’s always a great time.
+Regarding the roles, there is one that should not be overlooked: the “glass filler”, who could also be responsible for opening bottles.
 It is a noble task, which has a huge influence on the mood and morale of workers.

 7. Stay calm

-Everything went wrong, it burned, it’s too salty, inedible, you have completely ruined you plan despite you are sure you followed the recipe carefully, damn!
-It happens even to the great chefs!
-You could weep tears of rage, but it doesn’t get you anywhere.
+Everything went wrong, it burned, it’s too salty, inedible, you have completely ruined you plan despite following the recipe carefully… damn!
+It happens, even to the great chefs!
+You could weep tears of rage, but that won’t get you anywhere.

-For bad times like this, you need a survival strategy: out of the kitchen right now, and pizza for everyone, or go out and eat – even something simple – if you can.
+For bad times like this, you need a survival strategy: get out of the kitchen right now and order pizza for everyone, or go out and eat – even something simple – if you can.
 This is the best way to get over your disappointment.
-Later, with a cool head, you will have time to analyze what went wrong, to give it another shot, and this time (or the next one …) it should be fine.
+Later, with a cool head, you will have time to analyze what went wrong, give it another shot, and this time (or the next one…) it should be fine.

 8. Let the children participate